 Method to Convert 220 volt to 120 volt

-Voltage Converters or Transformers for Specific 120 Volt Applications – A 120 volt circuit cannot be tapped off of a 220 volt circuit simply because there is no insulated neutral wire conductor that is used in this type of 220 volt circuit.
-However you may install a transformer or voltage converter which when installed correctly can produce the desired 120 volt circuit.
+Voltage Converters or Transformers for Specific 120 Volt Applications: A 120 volt circuit cannot be tapped off of a 220 volt circuit simply because there is no insulated neutral wire conductor that is used in this type of 220 volt circuit.

-This electrical wiring question came from: Russell, a Handyman from San Diego, California.
+This electrical wiring question came from: Russell, a Handyman in California.

 Thanks for your electrical wiring question Russell.